 The sudden national prominence of the Parkland teens and the political savvy they’ve displayed has led to some to consider the influence imaginative literature has had upon their political consciousness.
-Emma González, the openly bisexual daughter of Cuban immigrants who has become the face of the movement, credits J. K. Rowling’s Harry Potter series as providing a model for political action.
+Emma González, the openly bisexual daughter of a Cuban immigrant father who has become the face of the movement, expresses admiration for female protagonists in J. K. Rowling’s Harry Potter series.
+Some of her Parkland peers have said heroes of YA books and movies provide a model for political action.
 But this should not be surprising.
 Even a century ago, imaginative literature was shaping women in ways that those who dismissed fiction and poetry as idle pursuits could not have predicted.

 The group was unique in that they refused to distinguish between belletristic pursuits, political activism, and the cultivation of intimate friendships.
 During any given meeting, these women could be found debating literature, writing novels, or advocating for women’s suffrage.
 According to historian Barbara Sicherman, theirs was “a forum for exploring avant garde ideas on marriage, religion, and literature.”
 And in their reading, they discovered models of female heroism that molded not only their ideals, but also their convictions about what they could do and be in the world.
 For them, reading “could be escape to as well as escape from: in their (day)dreams began possibilities.”